 Under MS Windows with Visual Studio Professional you have to place an additional preprocessor flag USE_OMP, and then enable /openmp.
-Visual Studio Express is not sufficient due to lack of OpenMP support.
+Visual Studio Express allone is not sufficient due to lack of OpenMP support.
+But OpenMP is provided after installation of the Microsoft SDK version 7.1.
 Even Visual Studio Professional lacks debugging support for OpenMP.
-There are local preprocessor flags (USE_OMP3 in bsim3def.h, USE_OMP4 in bsim4def.h, and USE_OMP4SOI in b4soidef.h) which you may modify individually if you want to switch off OpenMP in only one of the models BSIM3, BSIM4, or B4SOI.